-Howard Ovens is the Director of the Dept. of Emergency Medicine for the Sinai Health System in Toronto, Canada.
+Howard Ovens is the former Director of the Department of Emergency Medicine for the Sinai Health System in Toronto, Canada.
 He’s a Professor in the Department of Family and Community Medicine at the University of Toronto and a member of the CAEP Public Affairs Committee.
-He’s also the Lead for EM for the Toronto Central Local Health Integration Network (LHIN) and the Ontario Government Expert Lead for EM.
+He is also the former Lead for EM for the Toronto Central Local Health Integration Network (LHIN) and the Ontario Government Expert Lead for EM.
 He tweets on issues of public policy and administration related to EM and is the lead author for EM Cases ‘Waiting to Be Seen – Where EM Policy Meets Practice’, blog series.

 Dr. Sarah Reid